 Besides, I studied the ecological and evolutionary dynamics influenced by interactions within microbial communities:

-I also worked on COVID-related projects:
+I also worked on COVID-related projects and disease diagnostics: